CQX96/CQX96-Linux/Documentation/process/coding-style.rst

 17) Using bool
 --------------

-The Linux kernel bool type is an alias for the C99 _Bool type. bool values can only evaluate to 0 or 1, and implicit or explicit conversion to bool automatically converts the value to true or false.
+The CQX96 kernel bool type is an alias for the C99 _Bool type. bool values can only evaluate to 0 or 1, and implicit or explicit conversion to bool automatically converts the value to true or false.
 When using bool types the !! construction is not needed, which eliminates a class of bugs.